 Scientists immediately jammed up the comment section switchboard pointing out all the exceptions to the rule and the lack of any kind of statistic describing the model’s explanatory power.
 Also, how this log-log graph really doesn’t make a convincing case for anything, especially not the claimed line of best fit:

-The NPR journalist did the appropriate thing and deferred blame to Dr West, saying his theories are “controversial”, before pointing out that the paper in Science presenting the idea has been cited “more than 1500 times”4, so it “has weight”.
+The NPR journalist did the appropriate thing and deferred blame to Dr West, saying his theories are “controversial”, before pointing out that the paper in Science presenting the idea has been cited “more than 1500 times” ((Google makes it just over 2000)), so it “has weight”.
 As I write, comments seem to have been closed and removed from the NPR piece.